-The product must be tested according to version 2 (or a more recent version) of the ENERGY STAR program for data center storage.
-Testing can be carried out at any test facility accredited according to ISO 17025, but the test report must be verified by a verification organization approved by TCO Development.
+The product must be tested according to version 3.0 or a more recent version of the ENERGY STAR®program for printers.
+Testing can be carried out at any test facility accredited according to ISO 17025, but the test report must be verified by a verification organization approved by TCO Development

-The tests only need to cover the energy efficiency requirements and the power supply requirements of ENERGY STAR.
-The product does not need to be ENERGY STAR certified to be certified according to TCO Certified.
+The tests only need to cover the energy consumption requirements and the external power supply requirements of that program.
+The product does not need to be ENERGY STAR certified to be approved for TCO Certified.